Cluster counts: calibration issue or new physics?: Cluster abundance and cosmology

-where the ${\rm cdm}$, ${\rm b}$ and ${\nu}$ subscripts respectively refer to cold dark matter, baryons and neutrinos.
-Then, the influence of neutrinos depends on the wavenumber $k$ considered : \begin{itemize}[noitemsep,topsep=0pt] \item on scales larger than a certain threshold (roughly proportional to the inverse square root of their mass), neutrino free-streaming can be ignored and neutrino perturbations are indistinguishable from CDM perturbations.
-On those scales, the matter power spectrum $P_{\rm m}(k,z)$ can be shown to depend only on the matter density fraction today (including neutrinos) and the primordial perturbation spectrum. \item on scales smaller than the free-streaming length, massive neutrinos do not cluster, i.e. $\delta_{\nu} \ll \delta_{\rm cdm}$ ($\sim \delta_{\rm b}$).
+where the ${\rm cdm}$, ${\rm b,}$ and ${\nu}$ subscripts respectively refer to cold dark matter, baryons, and neutrinos.
+Then, the influence of neutrinos depends on the wavenumber $k$ considered: \begin{itemize}[noitemsep,topsep=0pt] \item on scales larger than a certain threshold (roughly proportional to the inverse square root of their mass), neutrino free-streaming can be ignored and neutrino perturbations are indistinguishable from CDM perturbations.
+On those scales, the matter power spectrum $P_{\rm m}(k,z)$ can be shown to depend only on the matter density fraction today (including neutrinos) and the primordial perturbation spectrum. \item on scales smaller than the free-streaming length, massive neutrinos do not cluster, that is, $\delta_{\nu} \ll \delta_{\rm cdm}$ ($\sim \delta_{\rm b}$).
 Consequently, even if the evolution of $\delta_{\rm cdm}$ was not affected by neutrinos, the power spectrum would be reduced by a factor $(1-f_\nu)^2$ where $f_\nu\equiv\Omega_\nu/\Omega_{\rm m}$.
 In practice, the growth rate of $\delta_{\rm cdm}$ is reduced through an absence of gravitational back-reaction effects from free-streaming neutrinos.
 At low redshift, the matter power spectrum is thus affected by a step-like suppression that starts around the free-streaming scale and saturates at higher wavenumbers ($k\sim 1$ h/Mpc) with a constant amplitude $\Delta P_{\rm m}(k)/P_{\rm m}(k)\simeq-8f_\nu$. \end{itemize}

 Although we focused here on the effects of a non-zero mass, the growth of structure is also sensitive to the effective number of neutrino species.
-Stringent experimental limits have determined the number of so-called ``active'' neutrinos (sensitive to weak interactions) to be equal to three, but leave room for additional, ``sterile" neutrinos species which interact only through gravity and can leave an imprint on cosmological observables \citep[see][for a detailed discussion] {2013neco.book.....L}.
+Stringent experimental limits have determined the number of so-called ``active'' neutrinos (sensitive to weak interactions) to be equal to three, but leave room for additional, ``sterile" neutrinos species that interact only through gravity and can leave an imprint on cosmological observables \citep[see][for a detailed discussion] {2013neco.book.....L}.
+In the present work, we report our results on such scenarios in Appendix~\ref{sec:Appendix-A}.